Wednesday, Nov. 21, 2018 | 2 a.m.

 The case comes as the U.S. is trying to grapple an opioid epidemic in which the drug and its powerful synthetic iterations, such as fentanyl, is increasingly killing thousands of victims.

-That number hiked from about 50,000 in 2015 to approximately 63,000 the following year, according to the Centers for Disease Control and Prevention.
+That number of total drug overdoses hiked from about 50,000 in 2015 to approximately 63,000 the following year, according to the Centers for Disease Control and Prevention.

 About 72,000 were killed last year, including an estimated 30,000 people who died from synthetic opioids, according to the National Institute of Drug Abuse.
 Tiny powdery particles of fentanyl, which is up to 100 times more powerful than morphine — 50 times stronger than heroin — can be fatal.